jhlumd/honey/README.md

 * In addition to the graph and table, the `WorkerBee` Show Page displays useful performance metrics for WorkerBees and presents them in a way that is easy to understand even at a glance (color-coded).
 * Prevents N+1 queries using ActiveRecord queries with `.includes` and `.joins`
   * Index Page shows the most recent `Appointment` date for each WorkerBee to show who has been recently active.
-  * Show Page shows the WorkerBee's performance relative to Comb averages as well as Hive averages.
+  * Show Page shows the WorkerBee's performance relative to its Comb average as well as the Hive average.
 * Responsive interface with toggling table view modes and "update-in-place" forms using JavaScript on top of Rails.

 ## Future Directions